corda/corda/docs/source/design/targetversion/design.md

 There is no guarantee with which API version a node is going to run a CorDapp, the Target Version merely indicates a preference (?).

-Example: Let's assume that we have a CorDapp with Minimum Platform Version 5 and Target Platform Version 7
+Example: Let's assume that we have a CorDapp with minimum platform version 5 and target platform version 7
-  * A node running Platform Version 4 will not load this CorDapp
+  * A node running platform version 4 will not load this CorDapp

-  * A node running Platform Version 5 will load and run this CorDapp (at API level 5)
+  * A node running platform version 5 will load and run this CorDapp (at API level 5)

-  * A node running Platform Version 6 Will load and run this CorDapp (at API level 6)
+  * A node running platform version 6 Will load and run this CorDapp (at API level 6)

-  * A node running Platform Version 7 Will load and run this CorDapp (at API level 7)
+  * A node running platform version 7 Will load and run this CorDapp (at API level 7)

-  * A node running Platform Version 8 Will load and run this CorDapp (at API level 7)
+  * A node running platform version 8 Will load and run this CorDapp (at API level 7)

-Example: Let's assume that we have a CorDapp with Minimum Platform Version 5 and Target Platform Version 6.
-A node advertising that it is running Platform Version 6 on a network with Minimum Platform Version 4 would be free to choose between running our CorDapp on Platform Version 5 or Platform Version 6 (TODO should we define a convention for this?).
+Example: Let's assume that we have a CorDapp with minimum platform version 5 and target platform version 6.
+A node advertising that it is running platform version 6 on a network with minimum platform version 4 would be free to choose between running our CorDapp on platform version 5 or platform version 6 (TODO should we define a convention for this?).

 Additional benefit: Third-party libraries can be made backwards-compatible.